ibm-cloud-docs/log-analysis/view_logs.md

 Complete the following steps to view logs:

-## Step 1: Grant IAM policies to a user to view logs
+## Grant IAM policies to a user to view logs
 {: #view_logs_step1}

 **Note:** You must be an adminsitrator of the IBM Log Analysis with LogDNA service, an administrator of the IBM Log Analysis with LogDNA instance, or have account IAM permissions to grant other users policies.